MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-6.md

 ---
 title: Create a resource using service principal – Azure CLI | Microsoft Docs
-description: Learn how to create a resource using service principal with Azure CLI.
+description: Learn how to create a resource using a service principal and the Azure CLI.
 manager: jasongroce
 author: dbradish-microsoft
 ms.author: dbradish